 Poet, translator, and editor Anna Moschovakis studied philosophy at the University of California at Berkeley.
-She then went on to receive her MFA in creative writing at the Milton Avery Graduate School for the Arts at Bard College, and her MA in comparative literature (French and American) at the Graduate Center of the City University of New York.
+She then went on to receive her MFA in creative writing at the Milton Avery Graduate School for the Arts at Bard College, and her MA in comparative literature (with concentrations in French and American literature) at the Graduate Center of the City University of New York.

-Her awards include fellowships from the New York Foundation for the Arts and the Fund for Poetry, and a translation fellowship from Le Centre National du Livre.
+Moschovakis’s awards include fellowships from the New York Foundation for the Arts and the Fund for Poetry, as well as a translation fellowship from Le Centre National du Livre.